Performance & Security are two essential metrics for online business success.

 You need to enable DNSSEC with the domain registrar or service who manage the DNS records.

-If you are using CloudFlare, then you can enable DNSSEC by going to “DNS” tab.
+If you are using Cloudflare, then you can enable DNSSEC by going to the “DNS” tab.

 Go HTTPS (Enable SSL Certificate)

-HTTPS is the big push from Google and much large organization to make the Internet safer and better.
-Lately, Google mentioned HTTPS is one of the searches ranking signal so go ahead and implement SSL certificate on your website.
+HTTPS is the big push from Google and many large organizations to make the Internet safer and better.
+Lately, Google mentioned HTTPS is one of the search ranking signals so go ahead and implement an SSL certificate on your website.

-Making your website accessible over HTTPS ensure data is encrypted from user’s PC to the web server or network edge.
+Making your website accessible over HTTPS ensures data is encrypted from the user’s PC to the web server or network edge.

 If you are serious (you should be anyway) then you may consider using WAF to protect from OWASP Top 10 vulnerabilities and more.